JeffersonLab/LightIonEIC/README.md

 Fixed-Target - The fixed target code simulates the D(e,e'p_recoil) reaction for a fixed target.
 This code can be is to test the collider code where in the limit of a zero momentum, intial deuteron, both codes should give the same answer.

+Onshell-Extrapolation - Using a physics model, we  studied the precision of on-shell extrapolations given different assumptions for data quality (randon and systematic errors) as well as studying the effect of doing a model independent vs. model depenedent extraction.

+Toolbox has two subdirectories:

 Hyde - The Hyde directory contains code to calculate the electron-ion collision in the lab frame and then boost to a frame where the ion has zero momentum.
 This "fix target" frame is useful for many codes.
 The code can also do the transformation back to the lab frame.

 Lorentz Transform - This is a basic utility to make the Lorentz transforms from the lab frame to the target rest frame.

-Spectator Tagging - He we took the physics model of Christian Weiss and studied the precision of on-shell extrapolations given different assumptions for data quality (randon and systematic errors) as well as studying the effect of doing a model independent vs. model depenedent extraction.

 -